jquast/blessed/docs/keyboard.rst

 Keycodes
 --------

-.. note(jquast): a graphical chart of the keyboard, with KEY_CODE names on the labels, maybe?  at least, just a table of all the keys would be better, we should auto-generate it though, like the colors.

 When the :attr:`~.Keystroke.is_sequence` property tests *True*, the value of :attr:`~.Keystroke.code` represents a unique application key of the keyboard.